-• The percentage of households within 800 metres/10 minutes' walk of a bus stop with an hourly or better daytime bus service (weekdays 0600-1800) in Gedling Borough is 94%.
-By comparison the percentage of such households within 400 metres/ 5 minutes' walk is 74%.
+- The percentage of households within 800 metres/10 minutes walk of a bus stop with an hourly or better daytime bus service (weekdays 0600-1800) in Gedling Borough is 93%.
+By comparison the percentage of such households within 400 metres/ 5 minutes walk is 73%.
 The number of total households with access to public transport is not available.
-The information is based on data collated in February 2023 by Nottinghamshire County Council Performance, Intelligence and Policy.
+The information is based on data collated in October 2024 by Nottinghamshire County Council Performance, Intelligence and Policy. - An accessibility score for Gedling has been calculated as 3.83/4.00, based on October 2024 data collated by Nottinghamshire County Council Performance, Intelligence and Policy.
+Scoring comprises consideration of postcodes in the borough and whether four key tested facilities can be reached within 20 minutes walking, cycling or public transport.
+Tested facilities include Primary Schools, GP's, Supermarkets and Leisure Facilities.